naginatairl/naginatairl/README.md

 - 👀 I’m interested in ... video gaming
 - 🌱 I’m currently learning ... i dont know how to code
 - 💞️ I’m looking to collaborate on ... nothing 😃
-- 📫 How to reach me ... @naginatairl @ mastodon.social i rarely check it
+- 📫 How to reach me ... 'apexdevotionlmg' on twitter

 <!---
 naginatairl/naginatairl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.